-Kumudu and I studied together at our all-boys college in Colombo.
-We weren’t friends, really- he was one year senior to me: but I knew of him (everyone did).
-While we practiced for the Shakespeare Drama Competition at the college main hall, Kumudu and his friends practiced for their Sinhala dramas for the national level competitions.
+Kumudu and I studied together at our “all-boys” college in Colombo.
+We weren’t friends, really- (Kumudu was one year senior to me): but I knew of Kumudu (everyone did).
+While we practiced for the Shakespeare Drama Competition at the college main hall, Kumudu and friends also practiced for their national-level Sinhala drama competitions.
 Kumudu would almost always play the female lead.
-For us- teenage school boys, this was quite a spectacle and Kumudu and his friends would often be made fun of.
-They called him the ‘p-word’ (a Sinhala expletive) and all other kinds of names.
-While in my first encounters of Kumudu, he seemed taken aback and clearly distressed by the unending bullying; as time passed by it seemed like Kumudu was unaffected by the endless name-calling and bullying: he even fought back a couple of times: almost as if the bullying made him stronger and more resilient.
+For us- teenage school boys, this was quite a spectacle and Kumudu and friends would often be made fun of.
+They called Kumudu the ‘p-word’ (a Sinhala slur) and all other kinds of names.
+When I first encountered this, Kumudu seemed taken aback and clearly distressed by the unending bullying but as time passed by it seemed like Kumudu was unaffected by the endless name-calling and bullying: Kumudu even yelled back at the bullies.

 A couple of months back, an email invitation I received from the International Planned Parenthood Federation through the Family Planning Association of Sri Lanka said that I’ve been selected for a youth consultation on sexual and reproductive health and rights.
 The two other young people who were selected from Sri Lanka were Chamathya from the Girl Guides movement and someone by the name of Ms. Bhoomi Harendran.

-At our first preparatory meeting at the FPA I met Chamathya first and then Bhoomi walked into the room: this tall girl dressed in saree.
-There was something really familiar about Bhoomi and it didn’t take me long to realize that this was, in fact, Kumudu.
-6 feet tall, with long straight hair, Bhoomi looked like any other girl you’d meet at the movies or at the crosswalks.
+At our first preparatory meeting at the FPA I met Chamathya first and then Bhoomi walked into the room: this tall young woman dressed in saree.
+There was something really familiar about Bhoomi and it didn’t take me long to realize that this was, in fact who I remember as Kumudu.
+6 feet tall, dressed in her shiny saree, if I had met her at the movies or the crosswalks I probably wouldn’t have made this connection.

-The consultation in Bangkok made me understand the importance of Sexual and Reproductive Health and Rights and the need to ensure that all people are aware of and exercise these rights, they are entitled to, by virtue of birth.
+The consultation in Bangkok was my first introduction to Sexual and Reproductive Health and Rights and the need to ensure that all people are aware of and exercise these rights, they are entitled to, by virtue of birth.
 That one week we spent in Bangkok together also allowed Chamathya and I to actually get to know Bhoomi and listen to her story.
-This also allowed us to witness, first-hand, the stigma and prejudice that she experiences on a daily basis.
+This week also allowed us to witness, first-hand, the stigma and prejudice that she experiences on a daily basis.

 Chaz Bono once said that gender is between the ears and not between the legs.
-Kumudu always felt like a girl trapped in a boy’s body.
+Bhoomi says she always knew she was a girl.
 She grew up watching Madhuri Dixit, she wanted to be like her, to dance like her.
 She was her idol.
 As she grew up, she started nosing around her mom’s closet.
 She had no examples of people experiencing what she was: this only reinforced the shame she felt.
 Playing female roles in college productions allowed Kumudu to be herself.
 It was probably her inability to blend in that made her audition for drama.
-That opportunity to feel like being true to yourself, even for just a moment, was worth all the bullying, the hate crimes and the name calling.
+That opportunity to feel like being true to yourself, even for just a moment, was worth all the bullying and the name calling.
 Ironically, even though stages are actually built to act, for Kumudu, it was as if she was acting everywhere else, trying to please the world, and she really felt like herself only onstage.

 But drama couldn’t drown the loneliness and the confusion.
 She was scared and felt like there was something wrong with her.